shreyanmitra/shreyanmitra.github.io/_pages/cv.md

 {% include base_path %}

 You'll have the option to either download my resume or see it the embedded viewer below.
 Note that this resume may be a bit outdated.
 I try to update it at least once a month.
+For a more detailed CV, please visit my [LinkedIn profile](linkedin.com/in/shreyanmitra), where you can also connect with me.

 [Download Shreyan's CV](../files/Shreyan Mitra-080924Resume.pdf)